trcrsired/Portable-Cpp-Guideline/README.md

 5. fseek(3) or seek(2) to load file may create more TOCTOU security vulnerabilities.
 6. The overcommit is less likely if you do not write to the copy-on-write pages.
 7. Memory mapping creates ```std::contiguous_range``` which is extremely useful for many workflows.
+8. You can write to memory-mapped memory without changing the file's content if you load the pages with private pages.
+However, writing content to the memory region will trigger a page fault, and the operating system kernel will allocate new pages for your process.

 ```cpp
 /*